-Daugavpils Fortress is an early 19th century fortification in Latvia, and the last bastion-type fortress to be built in the world.
+Daugavpils Fortress (Latvian: Daugavpils cietoksnis) is an early 19th-century Neoclassical fortification in Latvia, and the last bastion-type fortress to be built in the world.
 Its territory comprises 35 individual historical monuments.

 - Plans for the fortress were validated in 1772 by Russian Tsar Alexander I, and construction started in 1810 in anticipation of Napoleon’s Army attack on the Russian Empire.